-After surgery, patients are taken directly to the joint replacement unit where new ward matron Dannii Appleby and new nursing sister Alexandra Higgins and the team welcome them.
+Patients are taken directly to the joint replacement unit after surgery.
+New ward matron Dannii Appleby and new nursing sister Alexandra Higgins and the team welcome them.

 “The team have embraced the new move and know it’s only for the benefit of our patients.

 “The new layout means that any patient being transported to the ward after surgery does not come into contact with any other area of the hospital.

 “We do not allow visiting in the unit, except under special circumstances.

 “Staff in the unit wear the necessary personal protective equipment and do not mix with other clinical teams in ‘red’ areas where patients with suspected cases of COVID-19 are.
 Staff are also practising good hand hygiene and social distancing.